RedFOX Labs [old] (RFOX) One Day Trading Volume Tops $14,149.00

-RedFOX Labs [old] (RFOX) traded flat against the U.S. dollar during the 1 day period ending at 11:00 AM Eastern on March 17th.
-RedFOX Labs [old] has a total market cap of $1.98 million and $14,149.00 worth of RedFOX Labs [old] was traded on exchanges in the last 24 hours.
-In the last seven days, RedFOX Labs [old] has traded flat against the U.S. dollar.
-One RedFOX Labs [old] coin can currently be purchased for $0.0146 or 0.00000093 BTC on major exchanges.
+RedFOX Labs [old] (RFOX) traded flat against the dollar during the twenty-four hour period ending at 10:00 AM Eastern on March 18th.
+In the last seven days, RedFOX Labs [old] has traded flat against the dollar.
+One RedFOX Labs [old] coin can currently be purchased for $0.0146 or 0.00000093 BTC on major cryptocurrency exchanges.
+RedFOX Labs [old] has a total market capitalization of $1.98 million and approximately $14,149.00 worth of RedFOX Labs [old] was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.